Food hygiene ratings handed to three St Helens establishments

 Advertisement

-• Rated 4: Newbank Garden Centre at 174 Southworth Road, Newton Le Willows; rated on May 9
+• Rated 3: Holdi Restaurant at 410 Ormskirk Road, Rainford; rated on May 15

 Pubs, bars and nightclubs

+• Rated 3: Coco's at Cocos, 5 Westfield Street, St Helens; rated on May 15

-• Rated 3: The Golden Lion at The Golden Lion Hotel, 30 Church Road, Rainford; rated on May 9
+• Rated 3: Empire St Helens at Ground Floor, 13-19 Westfield Street, St Helens; rated on May 15